Rudy Giuliani: Attempts to get Ukraine to carry out investigations

-In September 2019, as reports surfaced that a whistleblower was alleging high-level misconduct related to Ukraine, Giuliani went on CNN to discuss the story.
-When asked if he had tried to get Ukrainian officials to investigate Biden, he initially replied "No, actually I didn't," but thirty seconds later said, "Of course I did."
-In a later tweet he seemed to confirm reports that Trump had withheld military assistance funds scheduled for Ukraine unless they carried out the investigation.
+In September 2019, as reports surfaced that a whistleblower was alleging high-level misconduct related to Ukraine, Giuliani went on CNN.
+When asked if he had tried to get Ukrainian officials to investigate Biden, he replied "No, actually I didn't", but thirty seconds later said, "Of course I did".
+In a tweet, he seemed to confirm reports Trump had withheld military assistance scheduled for Ukraine unless they carried out the investigation.
 He said, "The reality is that the president of the United States, whoever he is, has every right to tell the president of another country you better straighten out the corruption in your country if you want me to give you a lot of money.
 If you're so damn corrupt that you can't investigate allegations – our money is going to get squandered."

-Tom Bossert, a former Homeland Security Advisor in the Trump administration, described Giuliani's theory that Ukraine was involved in 2016 U.S. election interference as "debunked"; Giuliani responded that Bossert "doesn't know what the hell he's talking about".
+Tom Bossert, a former homeland security advisor in the Trump administration, described Giuliani's theory that Ukraine was involved in 2016 U.S. election interference as "debunked"; Giuliani responded that Bossert "doesn't know what the hell he's talking about".

-On September 30, 2019, the House Intelligence Committee issued a subpoena to Giuliani asking him to release documents concerning the Ukraine scandal to Committee members by October 15, 2019.
-On October 2, 2019, Steve Linick, the State Department's inspector general, delivered a 40-page packet of apparent disinformation regarding former vice president Joe Biden and former ambassador to the Ukraine, Marie Yovanovitch, to Capitol Hill.
-Linick told congressional aides his office questioned Ulrich Brechbuhl, Pompeo's advisor about the origins of the packet.
-Brechbuhl noted the packet came to him from Pompeo, who said it "came over", and Brechbuhl reportedly presumed it was from the White House.
-Later that day, Giuliani acknowledged he passed the packet to Pompeo regarding the Ukraine and attacks on Yovanovich.
-In a November 2019 interview he confirmed that he had "needed Yovanovitch out of the way" because she was going to make his investigations difficult.
-"They (the State Department) told me they would investigate it," Giuliani added.
-Giuliani persuaded Trump to remove Yovanovich from office in spring 2019.
-By April 2021, the U.S attorney's office in Manhattan was investigating the role of Giuliani and his associates in Yovanovitch's removal.
+On October 2, 2019, Steve Linick, the State Department's inspector general, delivered a packet of apparent disinformation regarding President Biden and former ambassador to Ukraine, Marie Yovanovitch, to Capitol Hill.
+Linick told congressional aides his office questioned Ulrich Brechbuhl, Mike Pompeo's advisor about the origins of the packet.
+Giuliani acknowledged he passed the packet to Pompeo.
+In a November 2019 interview, he confirmed he had "needed Yovanovitch out of the way" because she was going to make his investigations difficult.
+Giuliani added, "They (the State Department) told me they would investigate it."
+Giuliani persuaded Trump to remove Yovanovitch from office in spring 2019.
+By April 2021, the U.S. attorney's office in Manhattan was investigating the role of Giuliani in Yovanovitch's removal.